Labour market information

 Short overview of the labour market

 With 81 million inhabitants, Germany has the fourth-largest national economy and industrial base in the world.
 Well over 90 % of all German companies are small and medium-sized enterprises, which account for two-thirds of all jobs and more than half of Germany’s economic output.
-In 2013, Germany came third behind China and the United States in terms of foreign trade.
-According to the Association of German Chambers of Commerce and Industry (Deutsche Industrie- und Handelskammertag, DIHK), Germany should have pushed the USA into third place amongst the world’s top exporting nations by as early as 2014.
-The bulk of its exports go to European countries.
+In 2015, Germany was the world's third largest trading nation, behind the United States and China.